jmettraux/rufus-tokyo/README.txt

 = rufus-tokyo

-ruby-ffi based interface to Tokyo Cabinet.
+ruby-ffi based interface to Tokyo Cabinet and Tokyo Tyrant.

 The 'abstract' and the 'table' API are covered for now.

 == installation

-  sudo gem install ffi rufus-tokyo
+  sudo gem install rufus-tokyo

-  (see after 'usage' for how to install Tokyo Cabinet if required)
+  (see after 'usage' for how to install Tokyo Cabinet (and Tyrant) if required)

 == usage

+hereafter TC references Tokyo Cabinet, while TT references Tokyo Tyrant.

-=== Abstract API
+=== TC Abstract API

 http://tokyocabinet.sourceforge.net/spex-en.html#tcadbapi